I Felt a Funeral in My Brain Analysis and Summary for Study Guides.

 Wrecked, solitary, here-

 At this point in ‘I felt a Funeral, in my Brain’, it seems that the speaker is beginning to become aware of where she is and what is happening.
-She mentions Heaven and the possibility that it is ringing its bells for her, and she being only an “Ear” can hear heaven calling to her.
+She mentions Heaven and the possibility that it is ringing its bells for her, and she is only an “Ear” can hear heaven calling to her.

 She cannot see what is going on around her, but she can hear and feel everything.
 And in this stanza, she begins to hear a metaphorical bell.
 The words “Bell” and “Ear” are capitalized, because she suggests that she herself has become nothing but an “Ear”.
 And the “Bell” is also a separate being, calling to her.